 - Transition our ecosystem solutions to leverage our new Declarative API (Container Ingress Services, Terraform, Ansible, Cisco ServiceCenter, and so on).

 To enforce those changes to Ansible, F5 has decided to do the following:

-- Consider the Ansible v1.x (f5networks.f5_modules) collection in sustaining mode: We will continue to support this collection and provide bug fixes.
+- Consider the Ansible collection f5networks.f5_modules in sustaining mode: We will continue to support this collection and provide bug fixes.
 Enhancements to existing modules will be considered on a case by case basis.
 We will not consider new modules for our collection v1.x (it would be exceptional if it happens).
-We do not have plans to deprecate this collection soon.
 We want to give time to our customers to review our new collection, make sure it fits their needs, and carefully work on a transition strategy.
-If any constraints are identified, we recommend you open a GitHub issue so we can support your migration.
+If any constraints are identified, we recommend opening a GitHub issue.

 - Deliver a new collection that focuses on our declarative APIs.
-This new collection will be called f5_bigip and is considered to be our v2 collection, because it is a major change to our existing collection)
+This new collection is called f5_bigip and is considered to be our latest collection

-- Any requests for new modules that are already covered by AS3, DO, TS is unlikely to be considered.
+- Any requests for new modules that are already covered by AS3, DO, TS are unlikely to be considered.